 Inconel 718 for Metal 3D Printing

-The benefits and possibilities of printing are emphasized by Inconel 718.
-This material’s mechanical properties and corrosion and heat resistance exceed those of more traditionally used materials and thus enable even lighter and more cost-effective solutions.
+3D printed Inconel 718 enables lighter and more cost-effective solutions.
+The advantages and possibilities of printing are emphasized with the Inconel 718 material, thats mechanical properties, corrosion and heat resistance clearly exceed those of more traditionally used materials.

 Inconel 718 (IN718) is a high-strength, corrosion-resistant metal and can be used at temperatures from around -200 °C to 700 °C. The characteristic to retain strength over this wide temperature range makes IN718 an attractive choice for extreme environments, whether in high-temperature applications like turbines, heat exchangers, burners, engine parts, or low-temperature applications like cryogenic environments.
 In addition to this, Inconel 718 has high resistance to oxidation and corrosion.
 It also offers excellent strength, with high yield, tensile, fatigue, and creep-rupture properties.
 The alloy is age-hardenable, has good machinability, and can be 3D printed, even into highly complex components.

 Components for demanding environments in the process industry